 Family Advocates are committed to helping each family navigate the complex systems they enter when a child makes an outcry of abuse.
 As each case goes through the investigation, prosecution and healing process, the team is there to help the family understand the process, learn about their rights and successfully access resources that will help their family during crisis.

 Clients receive information and referrals to community resources and assistance completing applications for Crime Victims Compensation.
 Families have access to clothing, toiletries, and financial assistance on an as-needed basis.
 Families also receive ongoing support through summer camps, a back to school drive, and holiday programs.

 DCAC provides a safe place for children and their families to begin the healing process after experiencing criminal child abuse or witnessing a violent crime.
-Our Clinical Services team consists of masters and doctoral level therapists and clinical social workers who provide long-term, evidence-based, trauma-informed therapy.
+Our Clinical Services team consists of masters and doctoral level therapists and clinical social workers who provide evidence-based, trauma-informed therapy.
 Because the trauma of abuse affects the whole family, our services are provided at no cost to each child and their non-offending family members.